bishaldsrija08/pythonBeginnerAyan/README.md

 ## Day 4: Conditional Statements - If Statement

 ## Day 5: Conditional statement - If else, if elif else, logical operators

+## Day 6: Loops in Python - For Loop